Kong/kongponents/docs/components/breadcrumbs.md

 ### items

 An array of Breadcrumb items.
+Items that are not links, displayed at the end will not be followed by a divider.

 <KCard>
   <template #body>